2nd Royal Lancashire Militia (The Duke of Lancaster's Own Rifles): Precedence

 In the early days militia regiments serving together drew lots for their relative precedence.
 From 1778 the counties were given an order of precedence determined by ballot each year, but the militia order of precedence balloted for in 1793 (when Lancashire was 37th) remained in force throughout the French Revolutionary War: this covered all the regiments formed in the county.
 Another ballot for precedence took place at the start of the Napoleonic War: Lancashire was 52nd.
 This list continued until 1833.
 In that year the King drew the lots for individual regiments and the resulting list remained in force with minor amendments until the end of the militia.
 The regiments raised before the peace of 1783 took the first 67 places, with the 1st RLM at 45th; the next 60 places covered the regiments raised for the French Revolutionary War, including the 2nd RLM at 113th.
-Formally, the regiment became the 113th, or 2nd Royal Lancashire Militia (The Duke of Lancaster's Own), but the 2nd RLM line most regiments seems to have paid little attention to the additional number.
+Formally, the regiment became the 113th, or 2nd Royal Lancashire Militia (The Duke of Lancaster's Own), but the 2nd RLM like most regiments seems to have paid little attention to the additional number.